 |2018||31||83/78||13 (42%)||46 (7) / 47 (7)||129 (7) / 126 (7)|

-Kumon Centers during 2020 saw a revenue decrease of 27%, and we can assume that this sharp decrease was due to the spread of COVID-19 and the fact that many indoor facilities such as education centers were unable to open and operate as normal.
-The move to online education will be a trend that will need to be analyzed further and how it will affect Kumon Centers.
+Kumon Centers during 2020 saw a revenue decrease of 27% and we can assume that this sharp decrease was due to the spread of COVID-19 and the fact that many indoor facilities such as education centers were unable to open and operate as normal.
+The move to online education will be a trend that will need to be analyzed further as to how it will affect Kumon Centers.

 To assign a valuation multiple for Kumon franchises, we leverage estimates from DealStats, a database of acquired private company transactions sourced from U.S. business brokers and SEC filings.
 We reviewed the larger franchise industry as well as selling price multiples for larger systems where more transaction data is available.